UHHRobotics22-23/MarimbaBot/marimbabot_vision/scripts/README.md

 Executes all data generating scripts (generate_data.py, generate_hw_data.py, generate_augmented_data.py) in order to generate a full dataset.
 The dataset is saved in the `data`, `data_augmented`, `data_hw` and `data_hw_augmented` folders.

 ### `generate_data.py`
 Generates a dataset of images of the random note sheets withing given a note-specific duration restriction (e.g. use a 1/16th note as a minimum duration).
 The dataset is saved in the `data` folder.
+In the current configuration, also because of limited computational resources while training, the dataset is generated with 3 bars of music.

 Arguments:
   -  num_samples: Amount of data to be generated.